 Enhancing Risk Management

 NIMH proactively identifies and mitigates internal and external risks to support the Institute's mission.
-Working with HHS and NIH leadership, NIMH will continue to improve procedures to develop standardized, automated, metric-oriented, and consistent business practices to mitigate risk.
-NIMH will leverage the values of collaboration, transparency, and accountability throughout our functional areas to proactively adapt risk-management procedures when confronted with emerging issues.
+Working with HHS and NIH leadership, NIMH continues to improve procedures to develop standardized, automated, metric-oriented, and consistent business practices to mitigate risk.
+NIMH will leverage the values of collaboration, transparency, and accountability throughout our functional areas to proactively adapt risk-management mitigation procedures when confronted with emerging issues.